-3.2.6 Sampling from the Latent Space
+3.2.3 Sampling from the Latent Space

-In this paper, we propose to amend the standard sampling procedure of classic VAEs after training to better exploit the Riemannian structure of the latent space.
-The geometry-aware VAE is indeed here seen as a tool able to capture the intrinsic latent structure of the data and so we propose to exploit this property directly within the generation procedure.
+In this paper, we propose to amend the standard sampling procedure of classic VAEs to better exploit the Riemannian structure of the latent space.
+The geometry-aware VAE is here seen as a tool able to capture the intrinsic latent structure of the data and so we propose to exploit this property directly within the generation procedure.
 This differs greatly from the standard fully probabilistic view where the prior distribution is used to generate new data.
 We believe that such an approach remains far from being optimal when one considers small data sets since, depending on its choice, the prior may either poorly prospect the latent space or sample in locations without any usable information.
-In that respect, our approach can be seen as part of the recently proposed prior learning based methods or methods relying on ex-post density estimation discussed earlier.
-Some of these methods were indeed proposed on the ground that there may exist a mismatch between the chosen prior distribution p(z) and the optimal one given by the the aggregated posterior distribution $q(z) = \mathbb{E}{x \sim p{\text{data}}(x)}[q{\phi}(z|x)]$ [53], [63], [64], [85], where $p{\text{data}}(x)$ is the empirical distribution of the data [56].
-Moreover, since our method is mainly about increasing the expressiveness of the variational posterior q{φ} there exists no apparent reason that the latent codes are distributed according to the prior either.
-However, instead of learning a prior, we propose to directly use the metric that provides information on the geometry of the latent space as discussed and illustrated in Sec.
-3.2.7 and Sec.
+This is discussed and illustrated in Sec.
+3.2.4 and Sec.
 3.3.
-We indeed propose to sample from the following distribution:
+We instead propose to sample from the following distribution: